xingliuUT/postprocessing_tools/README.md

 ## Description

-This directory contains Python code for postprocessing results from the [GENE](http://genecode.org) gyrokinetic code.
+This project contains Python code for postprocessing results from the [GENE](http://genecode.org) gyrokinetic code.
 The code provides the following tools to read its raw output into dictionary:
 * `ParIO.py` for reading `parameters` files
 * `fieldlib.py` for reading `field` files which contain phi, apar, bpar